dagster-io/dagster/docs/sphinx/sections/api/apidocs/libraries/dagster-k8s.rst

 Python API
 ^^^^^^^^^^

-The ``K8sRunLauncher`` allows Dagit instances to be configured to launch new runs by starting per-run Kubernetes Jobs.
+The ``K8sRunLauncher`` allows webserver instances to be configured to launch new runs by starting per-run Kubernetes Jobs.
 To configure the ``K8sRunLauncher``\ , your ``dagster.yaml`` should include a section like: